 Whatever the reason to depart prematurely from the condo, rental contracts in Thailand set out in black and white that if the tenant ends the lease ahead of the pre-agreed move-out date, they’ll forfeit every single baht of their security deposit.
-And where a break or takeover clause is clearly spelled out in the lease agreement, the decision to return the security deposit or not rests solely at the landlord’s discretion.
+And where a break or takeover clause is clearly spelt out in the lease agreement, the decision to return the security deposit or not rests solely at the landlord’s discretion.

 How do I renew my lease?

 Once they’ve run their full term, lease agreements in Thailand don’t roll automatically into a periodic (month-to-month) tenancy as they commonly do in the west.
-So if you’re itching to extend your stay in the condo unit, simply inform your Perfect Homes at least a month in advance and a fresh rental contract for a new fixed term will be drawn up!
+So if you’re itching to extend your stay in the condo unit, simply inform your Perfect Homes at least a month in advance and a fresh rental contract for a new fixed-term will be drawn up!

 How soon after check-out will my security deposit be refunded?